 "The Power of Love" - Celine Dion

 Valérie Lemercier will star in and direct this feature inspired by the life and career of Canadian singing powerhouse Celine Dion, which will also feature her songs.
-The film is in the French language, and Gaumont is handling, but a representative says sales have not yet begun on the film.
+The film is in the French language.

-"Moulin Rouge" director Baz Luhrmann is helming an untitled biopic about the life of Elvis Presley at Warner Bros., and as of March, Tom Hanks was in talks to portray Elvis' manager "Colonel Tom" Parker.
-No word on casting for the King himself however.
+"Moulin Rouge" director Baz Luhrmann is helming a still untitled biopic about the life of Elvis Presley at Warner Bros., with Tom Hanks as "Colonel Tom" Parker and Austin Butler as the King.

 John Lennon and Yoko Ono

 Bohemian Rhapsody" scribe Anthony McCarten wrote the screenplay for an untitled biopic about the romance between John Lennon and Yoko Ono, along with their activism and strive for peace.
 Ono herself approved the story after producer Josh Bratman lobbied her to bring it to the screen.
-Jean Marc Vallée ("Big Little Lies," "Dallas Buyers Club") is directing the film, which is currently in active development, an individual with knowledge of the project tells TheWrap.
+Jean Marc Vallée ("Big Little Lies," "Dallas Buyers Club") is directing the film.

 Courtesy: Allan Warren